Facilitating Testing Accommodations

 - If a student wishes for the Disability Services to proctor their exam, they much speak with the professor one week prior to the exam being given.
 He or she must express the upcoming exam is one that they would like Disability services to proctor.

-- Once the student and Professor agree for the TLC to proctor the exam, the student will complete the test proctoring exam form and turn it in to disability services within two business days before the test is to be proctored.
+- Once the student and Professor agree for the SSAS to proctor the exam, the student will complete the test proctoring exam form and turn it in to disability services within two business days before the test is to be proctored.

 - Faculty will provide the Disability Services Office with the exam, date, and time they would like the student to complete it, along with their instructions for the exam.